-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our officers, directors and persons who beneficially own more than ten percent of our common stock to file reports of ownership and changes in ownership with the SEC.
+Section 16(a) of the Securities Exchange Act of 1934 requires our officers, directors and persons who beneficially own more than ten percent of our common stock to file reports of ownership and changes in ownership with the SEC.
 These reporting persons are also required to furnish us with copies of all Section 16(a) forms they file.
-Based solely upon a review of such forms filed during or with respect to our most recent fiscal year, we believe there were two delinquent Section 16(a) reports: (1) the Statement of Changes in Beneficial Ownership on Form 4 filed by Toby Cosgrove on March 24, 2021, which reported one transaction that took place on March 8, 2021, and (2) the Initial Statement of Beneficial Ownership of Securities on Form 3 filed by Madrone Capital Partners, LLC, Madrone Partners, L.P., Jameson McJunkin, Thomas Patterson and Gregory Penner on February 16, 2022.
+Based solely upon a review of such forms filed during or with respect to our most recent fiscal year, we believe there was one delinquent Section 16(a) report: the Initial Statement of Beneficial Ownership of Securities on Form 3 filed by Madrone Capital Partners, LLC, Madrone Partners, L.P., Jameson J. McJunkin, Thomas Patterson and Gregory Boyd Penner on February 16, 2022.